November 18, 2020

 Though this is mainly a restaurant website, it also has an eCommerce section where customers can buy merchandise and craft beer products.

 What stands out from their online store is the checkout process.
-If you click on the cart button, you can immediately go through checkout without opening a different page, which cuts down the loading time.
+If you click on the cart button, you can immediately access the checkout page, cutting down the loading time.

 Each step is separated into tabs, and customers can see their progress towards making a transaction.
 After filling in all the details, you can go to previous tabs to double-check your information.

-This eCommerce site is a beautiful example of how a small online store can look like.
+This eCommerce website design is a beautiful example of how a small online store can look like.
 It focuses on making the web design look as attractive as possible, with high-quality product photos, animations, and a bright color scheme.

 Since the company only has two products available, the product pages enable you to switch back and forth between the items by clicking on the product title.
 To maximize sales, you can find a Frequently Bought Together section that cross-sells different product variants.